dualra1n/dualra1n/README.md

 - on ios 13 booting take like 15 minutes on a9 devices and probably on a10 as well.

-# Common Issues, use fixHard to fix the most of the firmwares, you can find more information on a full tutorial here below
+# Common Issues, use --fixHard to fix the most of the firmwares, you can find more information on a full tutorial here below

 - A9 : Everything works except touch id.